christopheradnel414/CQSIGN/README.md

 Note that we are using CUDA 11.8 toolkit paired with an NVIDIA RTX 3050ti GPU with driver version 525.125.06.
 User are recommended to use the CUDA toolkit version that corresponds to their NVIDIA GPU driver.
 Details can be found [here](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#binary-compatibility__table-toolkit-driver).

 # Setup
-Note that these instructions are written for Linux 22.04 with NVIDIA driver version 525.125.06.
+Note that these instructions are written for Linux (Ubuntu 22.04 LTS) with NVIDIA driver version 525.125.06.
 ## CQSIGN Directory Setup
 1. To setup the main CQSIGN directory, user is recommended to create a new Python 3.9.16 virtual environment using [conda](https://conda.io/projects/conda/en/latest/index.html).
 3. Install NVIDIA CUDA 11.8 toolkit from [here](https://developer.nvidia.com/cuda-11-8-0-download-archive).
 Depending on the user's NVIDIA driver version, different version of CUDA toolkit might be necessary.